Gerry Maher

 Gerard 'Gerry' Maher KC (1953–2023) was a Scottish lawyer and academic.
 He was a Law Commissioner at the Scottish Law Commission from 2000 to 2008, Professor of Criminal Law at Strathclyde Law School from 1992 to 2000, and a Professor of Criminal Law at the University of Edinburgh.

 Maher studied Law at the University of Glasgow and obtained a B.Litt. at the University of Oxford in 1976.
 He was admitted to the Faculty of Advocates in 1987 and was a practising Advocate from 1989 to 1991.
 He was appointed as a full-time Commissioner at the Scottish Law Commission in February 2000, and was appointed Queen's Counsel in 2003.

-Professor Maher was the author of textbooks on international private law and (with Sheriff Douglas Cusine) was the author of a textbook on the law of diligence (the means by which civil law judgments are enforced against assets in Scotland).
-During his time at the Scottish Law Commission Professor Maher had responsibility for finalising the Commission work on the reform of the law of diligence - largely implemented by the Bankruptcy and Diligence (Scotland) Act 2007.
-Professor Maher was in charge of the Scottish Law Commission's proposed reform of rape laws.
+Maher was the author of textbooks on international private law and (with Sheriff Douglas Cusine) was the author of a textbook on the law of diligence (the means by which civil law judgments are enforced against assets in Scotland).
+During his time at the Scottish Law Commission, Maher had responsibility for finalising the Commission work on the reform of the law of diligence - largely implemented by the Bankruptcy and Diligence (Scotland) Act 2007.
+Maher was in charge of the Scottish Law Commission's proposed reform of rape laws.
 His term of office at the Commission ended in 2008.